KK-Designs/image-zoom/README.md

 ---

 # Description
-This simple module is supposed to zoom images on hover in plain html.
+This simple module is supposed to zoom images on hover in plain `HTML` & `CSS`.
 Read the docs below to see how.

 ---

 # Usage

 > **TIP:** Want to files without the hassle of downloading the the files individually?
-Install [here](https://drive.google.com/u/0/uc?export=download&confirm=jwZK&id=1uOvurS2CgiOPxCK3_Dhaj2hXJqROHHNj "Installer") & run .it and it will install all of the files for you.
+Install the installer <a href="https://drive.google.com/u/0/uc?export=download&confirm=jwZK&id=1uOvurS2CgiOPxCK3_Dhaj2hXJqROHHNj" target="_blank">here</a> & run it and it will install all of the files for you.

 Its very simple, just import the css files using
 ```html